“Strategy without tactics is the slowest path to victory. Tactics without strategy are the noise before defeat.”

 We’re talking about your organization’s involvement in your community.
 What you’re doing, who you’re working with, and how you’re communicating.
 Each segment matters, and it’s important to understand how they should all tie together to yield success.

-Why you need a strategy for outreach:
+Why you need a strategy for nonprofit outreach:

-Communications plans need to be a part of your organization’s goals.
+Communication plans need to be a part of your organization’s goals.
 Outreach should be proactive and consistent.
 Write to your donors.
 Ask recipients questions.
 Engage your board.
 Don’t wait for constituents to come to you, and don’t wait until you need something to contact them.
 Outreach encourages engagement, which ultimately builds the community around your cause.

-How to build an outreach strategy:
+How to build a nonprofit outreach strategy:

 - Identify your goals.
 What do you want to achieve this week/month/year?
 Write them out and determine what steps you need to take to get there.
 Who is responsible for completing each step?
 What are the deadlines?
 What is the cost?
 How will those steps be communicated to the people they apply to?
 Make both quantitative and qualitative goals.